yaramohajerani/Introduction-to-Spatial-Temporal-Statistics/README.md

-# DSI_Environmental_Baysian_Stats-
+# Environmental_Stats_with_Stan
-Environmental Data Anlaysis Course using Stan for Baysian Statisitcs (DSI)
+Environmental Statistics Course using Stan for Bayesian Statisitcs (DSI)